 Some examples of guiding activities in Sweden:

 In Store Mosse (Great Bog) national park, visitors can during the summer go on guided tours with snowshoes on their feet.
-On warm days, one can with the guide as precursor experience a bath in the middle of the bog.
+On warm days, one can with the guide showing you how, experience a bath in the middle of the bog.

 To show what can be used in nature and the means by which people has gathered equipment, food, medicine and tools throughout the ages (ethnobiology) is appreciated by many.
 The guide Pelle Holmberg willingly shows how the fire could be kept alive by using tinder fungus.